 Since you haven't done your analysis yet, the best way to approach this may be to start with the question(s) you will try to answer.There are no limits on this, except for coherence and connection to the analysis you do, so pick something you care about.

-During the first couple of months of the course, we'll often point out examples of topics that you might turn into a final project.
+Here is a list of some successful final project topics from 2014, with a brief description of each one.
+And during the first couple of months of the course, we'll often point out examples of topics that you might turn into a final project.
 If you're still trouble finding a topic in early November, talk with your TA or the instructor.

 Note that you the sooner you choose a topic and get to work, the better -- but you're free to change your mind if it turns out that your chosen material is not as interesting or as accessible as you thought it would be, or if you find something that appeals to you more.